ShelterPetsCNFT/ShelterPetsCNFT/CardanoNFTGenerator/README.md

 Run the python script and follow the prompts.

 USE AT OWN RISK!
-ALWAYS CHECK RESULTING METADATA AND IMAGES!
+ALWAYS CHECK RESULTING METADATA AND IMAGES BEFORE MINTING!

 Please consider purchasing an NFT if you utilize this code.